When Will Artemis 2 Return to Earth? Date the Crew Is Scheduled to Come Back

 NASA’s Artemis II mission is making history as the agency’s first crewed journey around the Moon in more than 50 years.
-After launching on April 1, 2026, the four-person crew has already completed a major milestone with a lunar flyby, offering rare views of the Moon and deep space from aboard the Orion spacecraft.
+After launching on April 1, 2026, the four-person crew successfully completed a lunar flyby, offering rare views of the Moon and deep space from aboard the Orion spacecraft.

-As the mission continues, many are wondering how long the astronauts will remain in space, when they’ll return to Earth and how to follow along with updates and new images.
+Now nearing the end of its mission, Artemis II is preparing for its return to Earth, with splashdown expected after roughly 10 days in space.
+As the historic flight wraps up, many are wondering exactly when the astronauts will land, how long they’ve been in orbit, and how to follow along with final updates and footage.
 Here’s what to know about Artemis II’s timeline and coverage.

 How Long Is Artemis II in Space?